wymeditor/wymeditor/pre-release_checklist.md

   from the CHANGELOG for the current version to the release description and upload the built `tar.gz` archive named according to the `wymeditor-<version>.tar.gz` format.
+* Update the website by building the site with jekyll and then pushing to the `gh-pages` branch.

 Tell the World
 ==============